ATLauncher/ATLauncher/README.md

 ## Using an IDE

-This project is mainly setup and developed to use [VSCode](https://code.visualstudio.com/) for development.
-You're free to use any other IDE that you're accustomed to (if any), but by using VSCode, you get the benefit of predefined tasks and launch commands as well as a list of extensions recommended for the project.
+~~This project is mainly setup and developed to use [VSCode](https://code.visualstudio.com/) for development.
+You're free to use any other IDE that you're accustomed to (if any), but by using VSCode, you get the benefit of predefined tasks and launch commands as well as a list of extensions recommended for the project.~~ VSCode no longer works well after the upgrade to be part Kotlin.
+Until fixed, it's recommended to use IntelliJ.

 We also provide some base project files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) so that if you use that, you should get access to our base project files which contain correct launch tasks for testing the application as well